DanielMariooR/FreeOCP-Core/README.md

 ### Pull Requests

-Feel like the bot is missing a feature?
+Feel like the website is missing a feature?
 We welcome your pull requests!

 Please read the
 [Contributing document](https://github.com/DanielMariooR/FreeOCP-Core/blob/main/docs/CONTRIBUTING.md)